 A. Please be kind and let us know!
 We strive to give you the highest quality produce possible.
 Although we rigorously check each item during intake and during packaging of CSA shares, it is possible that something was overlooked.
 If we know about it we will gladly replace it or give you something of the same value.
 (Please note that most items need refrigeration.
 Your items were cooled down immediately upon picking and stored in a walk-in cooler.
-We aren't responsible for a box that's been left our in the hot weather too long at a pick-up location.
+We aren't responsible for a box that's been left our in the hot weather too long in a car or a pick-up location.
 Thanks for understanding that.)

 Q. What if me or my family really won't eat an item?

 Q. Can we ever switch out items at pick-up?

 A. Yes.
 It's easy to exchange up to two items for items t our farm or farm market pick-ups.
 We want to be flexible and meet your needs if you decide not to do this ahead of time online.

 Q. May I add more items to my CSA box?